18F/identity-loadtest/README.md

 otp_delivery_blocklist_maxretry: 1000000
 ```

+Note that it's also important to assure that the scrypt cost is configured the same as prod.
+The values will
+inherit from the [idp-repo](https://github.com/18F/identity-idp/blob/master/config/application.yml.default) unless the values are overridden in the secrets s3 bucket.

 ## Running Locust

 You can only run one locustfile at a time, there are many to choose from that end in `.locustfile.py`.